An agent writes most of my frontend code now. I review what it produces and tighten the architecture where it overreaches.

 - Generate an SBOM (Software Bill of Materials) on every build with Syft, Trivy, or cdxgen, in CycloneDX or SPDX format.
 This is shifting from “nice to have” to “regulated requirement” in 2026 (EU CRA, US executive orders), and it’s the same artefact your security team uses to answer customer vulnerability questionnaires.

-If you ship in more than one language, untranslated strings slip through unnoticed.
-A drift checker in CI catches them.
+If you ship in more than one language, untranslated strings slip through.
+A mature i18n library plus a drift checker in CI catches them.

 The cheapest way to enable manual review and to give E2E, Lighthouse, and visual-regression checks something realistic to run against.